Ee-Chee/SpicedAcademy-Tabasco-Codes/Project6-SpotifySearch/README.md

 By default, the number of results per request is limited to 20.
 If there are more results, there is a field in the payload that provides an url to get the next batch.
 The presence of this field decides whether or not to include a "more" link at the bottom of the result list.

 ## Part 5 Infinite Scroll
-If the string `scroll=infinite` appears in the query string when the page loads, no "More" button should appear.
+If the string `scroll=infinite` appears in the query string when the page loads, no "more" button should appear.
 Instead, when users scroll down to the bottom of the listed results, the next page of results is automatically loaded and appended.

 **_NOTES_**:
 * Coding technologies: HTML, CSS, Javascript, JSON, Jquery and AJAX.